Saronic Gulf One-Day Trip on 21 July 2017

 The impressive bow of the KNOSSOS PALACE.

-Another view of the impressive KNOSSOS PALACE.
+Another view of the impressive KNOSSOS PALACE, which has been an established ship on the Piraeus-Heraklion line.

-The KNOSSOS PALACE resting in Piraeus.
+The KNOSSOS PALACE seen resting in Piraeus.

 Next to the BLUE STAR PATMOS was the workhorse PREVELIS, which operates on the Piraeus-Milos-Santorini-Anafi-Heraklion-Siteia-Kasos-Karpathos-Chalki-Rhodes line.

-Another view of the KNOSSOS PALACE.
+Another view of the KNOSSOS PALACE as she is seen docked in Piraeus.

 In front of us was the small passenger boat GEORGIOS BROUFAS II of Broufas Vessels, which operates on the Piraeus-Salamina line.